JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 tsc init
 ```

-* Note: Using windows 10, and nvm, you have to run "nvm on" at least once in your console or you'll get a "Please try running this command again as root/Administrator." error when installing typescript even if the console is already running as administrator ¯\\_(ツ)_/¯
+* Note: Using windows 10, npm, and nvm, you might have to run "nvm on" at least once in your console or get a permission error when running npm install.
+I got the error "Please try running this command again as root/Administrator." error when installing typescript even if the console is already running as administrator ¯\\_(ツ)_/¯

 [back to beginning](#webpack-tutorial)